Gardens & Galleries

 Day 8: From Art Island to Historical Hiroshima

-On the way to Hiroshima stop at the strolling garden on Okayama Kenrokuen Garden.
-This beautiful landscape garden, created around 300 years ago by the Ikeda family is regarded as one of the three Great Gardens of Japan.
-Arrive to Hiroshima at sunset on time to explore the cities many food markets and shopping districts.
+On the way to Hiroshima, stop at the strolling garden at Okayama Kenrokuen Garden.
+This beautiful landscape garden, created around 300 years ago by the Ikeda family, is regarded as one of the three Great Gardens of Japan.
+Arrive in Hiroshima at sunset on time to explore the city’s many food markets and shopping districts.

 Day 9: Magical Miyajima Island

 At the “City of Water” Hiroshima has abundant historical sites with impressive architecture.
-Shukkeien Garden on the Kyobashi River is a calming oasis filled with picturesque islets and bridges.
-Visit Hiroshima Castle also called “Carp Castle”, which features several exhibitions and iconic Japanese swords.
 Hiroshima Peace Memorial Park is a moving tribute to the victims of the atomic bomb and a site dedicated to world peace.

 Visit the celebrated Itsukushima Shrine, a UNESCO World Heritage Site.